blahcat/blahcat.github.io/_posts/2017-10-13-flareon-4-writeups.md

 ![](/img/flareon-2017/54e0782509ce641e04edd2b4bb2fef3d80f31c6640451952464ff9d50b5cb851.png)

-2 new files can found from the extract:
+2 new files can be found from the extract:

   1. `cf.exe` a C# compiled file
   1. a 561972 byte file beginning with the pattern `cryp`